bitlabstudio/django-docker-aws/README.md

   successful build
 * now add a `circle.yml` that actually does stuff and some tests, if you don't have any already
+* commit and push the changes and circleci will pick up on that and execute the commands from `circle.yml`

+Before we continue here, we'll set up Docker Hub.

+## Docker Hub

+* make an account at hub.docker.com or log in.
+The first private repo is free.
+* create a new private repo `username/myproject`
+* go back to circleci and go to your new project and to "Project Settings"
+* there go to "Environment Variables"
+* define variables `DOCKER_EMAIL`, `DOCKER_PASS` (password) and `DOCKER_USER`
+* also while you're at it, you need to define `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION`
+    * look up AWS availability zones or use something like `ap-southeast-1` for Singapore.
+It doesn't really matter, if you just want to test
+* add a `deploy.sh` and add that to the `cirlce.yml`
+    * what the `deploy.sh` should do at this stage is build the docker image and push it to the docker hub.

 # Notes and TODOs